 2021 Honda Civic Type R: What we know so far

 When the current FK8 Honda Civic Type R was released back in 2017, many car enthusiasts and Honda fans were hyped up.
 Ecstatic even.
 Why?
-Well, the release of the Civic Type R signified that Honda is not done with performance cars, which provides what enthusiasts want.
+Well, the release of the new Honda Civic Type R signified that Honda is not done with performance cars, which provides what enthusiasts want.

 2020 Honda Civic Type R Introduction Video